5 Virtual Interview Tips

-Virtual job interviews have become increasingly common in recent years–even more so as a result the Coronavirus pandemic.
-Virtual interviews are having a profound impact on hiring companies, on candidates and on recruiters who vet candidates before presenting them to clients.
+Virtual job interviews have become increasingly common in recent years and are having a profound impact on hiring companies, candidates and recruiters who vet candidates before presenting them to clients.
 Virtual interviews, which generally last from 45-60 minutes, help reduce time and costs both for the companies doing the hiring and for the candidates in the job search process.

 Uncertainty about virtual interviews is now a thing of the past, as people realize that they provide just as good of an experience as in-person ones.
 Both the candidate and employer’s conversation style, approach, and verbal queues are visible.

-Below are some tips on conducting the best virtual interview possible.
+Below are five tips on conducting the best virtual interview possible.

 - Look directly at the camera of your computer or device – not the person on your screen.
 This ensures you are making eye contact.